suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The goal of the Trusted Invocation template is to ensure that only authorized code is invoked; such as in Secure Boot or when a Trusted Application is loaded into a TEE.

-The following commands are placed into the common sequence:
+The following commands are placed into the shared sequence:

 - Set Component Index directive (see {{suit-directive-set-component-index}})
 - Override Parameters directive (see {{suit-directive-override-parameters}}) for Image Digest and Image Size (see {{secparameters}})